 Employees of UTM Department of Public Safety (UTMDPS) are Mandatory Reporters for reports of Prohibited Conduct involving students.
 Accordingly, if a person reports an incident to UTMDPS, and the incident has not been previously reported to a Mandatory Reporter outside of UTMDPS, then UTMDPS will contact the Title IX Coordinator.
 The Title IX Coordinator will contact the Complainant regarding the University's response to the report.
-In contrast, if a Complainant reports the incident to a Title IX Official (Appendix A, Section 2.3) if the Complainant wants the University to take any action under the Policy.
+In contrast, if a Complainant reports the incident to another police department other than UTMDPS, then the Complainant also will need to report the incident to a Title IX Official (Appendix A, Section 2.3) if the Complainant wants the University to take any action under the Policy.